RanHao1999/Flare_SHARP/Relatoinship_Successive_Flares_SHARP/readme.md

 This is the Readme file in this program.

 __author__ = @RanHao

-The functions for calculating SHARP parameters are adopted from mbobra.
+The functions for calculating SHARP parameters are adopted from Prof. Monica Bobra (@mbobra).

 Steps for using the codes: